The Nikon Z8 features two memory card slots. The first slot accepts CFExpress Type-B memory cards, and the second can take UHS-II V90.

 Best Bang For The Buck

-There are a lot of cheaper cards out there with slower speeds, which will limit the performance of the Nikon Z8.
-However, Lexar’s new Silver series cards are pretty much perfect for the budget shooter.
+There are many cheaper cards out there with slower speeds, which will limit the performance of the Nikon Z8.
+However, Lexar’s new Silver series cards are perfect for the budget shooter.
 These cards are not as fast as the Gold or Diamond cards but can still record ProResRAW on the 128GB-256GB card.
 However, they are not fast enough for NRAW.

 The higher-capacity cards from 512GB to 1TB run with speeds much closer to the Lexar Gold cards and do allow for NRAW recording at 8k60P High Quality.